nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/introduction-to-upgrading-liferay-dxp.md

 # Upgrade Overview

-The complexity and scale of a DXP installation has correlates directly to the planning and effort that may be required to perform a full upgrade.
+The complexity and scale of a DXP installation correlates directly to the planning and effort that may be required to perform a full upgrade.
 Installations that make minimal use of custom code and have smaller data sets can likely perform the [Basic Upgrade Steps](./basic-upgrade-steps.md) with success.
-Larger, more complex, or enterprise level installations may require additional planning to efficiently and safely execute.
-This article provides an overview of the guidelines and considerations that should be taken into account when performing an upgrade.
+Larger, more complex, or enterprise level installations may require additional planning to safely and efficiently execute.
+The following guidelines and considerations should be taken into account when performing an upgrade.

 These guidelines and considerations fall into three major categories: